 Ideas don’t get funded and neither do business plans.
 Investors are looking for startups with a proven product market fit and demonstrated evidence of the founder’s ability to run and grow the business.

-The bigger challenge, however, is to get that initial funding to hire an app development company to build a web app or a mobile app.
+The bigger challenge, however, is to get that initial funding to hire a software development company to build a web app or a mobile app.

 Here’s some data from National Venture Capital Association on how entrepreneurs funded their startups in the last year.